lucky-leucrota/cj9-lucky-leucrota/README.md

 A chat app made with FastAPI under 10 days, which has tendancy to forget to decrpyt the messages.

+> Production is just to view the UI and the Code Runner.
+WebSockets don't work in Vercel.

 ### Features

 - A full UI, with member count and an editor to write python code